-7.2 Electricity Sector Results
+7.2.
+Electricity sector results

 The additions to the EPPA model on which we focused in this paper involved electricity generation technologies.
-We therefore provide detail on how these technologies enter into the electric sector under the reference and policy cases.
-In the reference scenario, total electricity production expands nearly five-fold to 64 trillion kilowatt-hours by 2100.
+We, therefore, provide detail on how these technologies enter into the electric sector under the reference and policy cases.
+In the reference scenario, total electricity production expands nearly five-fold to 64 trillion kWh by 2100.
 Conventional technologies, which are primarily coal-based, predominate other forms of generation, accounting for 78% of total production from 2060 to 2100.
-The advanced gas technology expands to a maximum share of 18% by 2020, however rising natural gas prices reduce this share to 4% by 2050.
+The advanced gas technology expands to a maximum share of 18% by 2020, however, rising natural gas prices reduce this share to 4% by 2050.
 Nuclear power generation changes very little as expansion of capacity is limited by a fixed factor whose growth is severely limited.
 The limited growth of the fixed factor represents regulatory limits to the expansion of nuclear power capacity.
-Limited penetration of wind and solar reflects the fact that they are modeled as imperfect substitutes for electricity from other generation sources.
-This treatment reflects the fact that they are intermittent, and could only penetrate further with investments in storage, redundant capacity, or through use of a reliable back-up technology.
+Limited penetration of wind and solar is modeled as imperfect substitutes for electricity from other generation sources.
+This treatment reflects the fact that they are intermittent, and could only penetrate further with investments in storage, redundant capacity, or through use of a reliable back-up technology (Fig. 5).

-Figure 5.
-Global electricity production, reference scenario
+Fig. 5.
+Global electricity production-reference scenario.

 In the tax scenario, aggregate electricity generation drops only 11% from reference levels by 2100, but the mix of generation technologies changes dramatically.
 Similar to the reference case, the advanced gas technology accounts for 15% of total electricity generation by 2020.
 The gas and coal CCS technologies enter the market in 2020 at a carbon price of \$100/mtC.
-The CCS technologies enter into production at or above the partial equilibrium carbon prices calculated from Equation 2 above for conventional pulverized coal technology yet well below the equivalent carbon prices for the advanced gas technology.
-Greater displacement of generation from conventional technology by the advanced gas technology would raise the carbon entry price, however limits on the penetration rate of the advanced gas technology inhibit this effect.
+The CCS technologies enter into production at or above the partial equilibrium carbon prices calculated from Eq.
+(2) above for conventional pulverized coal technology yet well below the equivalent carbon prices based on the advanced gas technology would raise the carbon entry price of CCS technologies, however, limits on the penetration rate of the advanced gas technology mitigate this effect.
 Gas CCS generation reaches 4.5 trillion kWh by 2040, 16% of total generation.
 The coal CCS technology penetrates more slowly with only a 7% share by this time.
 Subsequently, rising natural gas prices lead to a decline in both gas technologies.
-Growth in the coal CCS technology then expands rapidly to surpass conventional fossil fuel technologies as the dominant form of generation by 2075 and accounts for 50% of total generation by 2100.
+Growth in the coal CCS technology then expands rapidly to surpass conventional fossil fuel technologies as the dominant form of generation by 2075 and accounts for 50% of total generation by 2100 (Fig. 6).